A trope about a duo in which the smarter, more aggressive individual bullies their dumb but pleasant comrade.

 - The Loud House gives us a duo of Valley Girl sister roommates, Lori and Leni.
 The former is the Only Sane Man of the house but exhibits a colossally bossy attitude towards her younger siblings, while the latter is a Kindhearted Simpleton who's rarely if ever truly malicious.

 - Ready Jet Go!: Mindy's two friends, Mitchell and Lillian, fall into this category.
 Mitchell is quite smart for a kid his age, and he's also very blunt and snarky, with a high-and-mighty attitude at times.
 Lillian, on the other hand, is ditzy and forgetful but makes up for it with her politeness and sweetness.
 However, Mitchell is nice deep down, and unlike most examples, he certainly doesn't go out of his way to bully Lillian.

-- The Ren & Stimpy Show: Ren is intelligent but selfish, violent-tempered and outright psychotic.
-Stimpy is dim-witted, but kind natured and perpetually cheerful.
-In many episodes (particularly in later seasons), Stimpy borders as a slave for Ren, and is verbally and physically abused on a regular basis.
+- The Ren & Stimpy Show: Ren is reasonably intelligent but selfish, violent-tempered and outright psychotic.
+Stimpy is dim-witted but kind-natured and perpetually cheerful.
+In many episodes (particularly in later seasons), Stimpy borders on being a slave for Ren and is verbally and physically abused on a regular basis.
 He rarely takes any of it to heart and thoroughly enjoys doting over Ren.